Next Generation Sex

 Co-Director/Producer/Cinematographer Julie Bridgham

-Julie Bridgham is an award-winning documentary filmmaker and Sundance Documentary Fellow.
-She directed and produced The Sari Soldiers which garnered the Human Rights Watch Nestor Almendros Prize and screened in over 50 countries, and served as Executive Producer of Drawing the Tiger (Hot Docs) and produced for I Am Greta (Venice Film Festival, Hulu).
-She has directed and produced for BBC, CBS, Discovery Channel, TLC, and Hulu, and created films for Meta, WhatsApp, NowThis, and global NGOs.
-A former Documentary Feature Programmer for the Brooklyn Film Festival, she currently teaches Master Class in Documentary at NYU Tisch.
+Julie Bridgham is an award-winning documentary filmmaker and Sundance and IFP Documentary Fellow.
+She directed and produced THE SARI SOLDIERS which garnered multiple awards and screened in over 50 countries, and served as Executive Producer of DRAWING THE TIGER (Hot Docs) and produced for I AM GRETA (Venice Film Festival, Hulu).
+She has directed and produced for BBC, CBS, Discovery Channel, TLC, and Hulu, and directed programs for Meta, WhatsApp, NowThis, and global NGOs.
+A former Documentary Feature Programmer for the Brooklyn Film Festival, she currently teaches the Master Class in Documentary at NYU Tisch.

 PROMOTE THIS PROJECT